 "Coach Fowler and Coach Simpson have built an extremely proud legacy at the University of Colorado,” Edwards said when he was hired.
 “It’s a privilege to follow them at CU, which is truly one of the great institutions in the world and it is an honor to be named its head men's golf coach.”

-Edwards is faced with the most daunting task in CU golf history: with the Buffaloes joining the Pacific-10 Conference on July 1, 2011, making it the Pac-12, Colorado is now a member of the most prestigious men's golf conference in the nation.
-As many as seven schools have regularly occupied the top 30 over the last several seasons.
-But he is up to the challenge and the program is positioned to join the nation's elite.
+Edwards has been faced with the most daunting task in CU golf history: with the Buffaloes joining the Pacific-10 Conference on July 1, 2011, making it the Pac-12, Colorado became a member of the most prestigious men’s golf conference in the nation.
+A long-time force in collegiate golf, as many as seven or eight schools have regularly occupied the top 30 over the last several seasons.
+But he is up to the challenge and the program is positioned to join the nation’s elite.

 It took less than three years for Edwards to put his stamp on the CU golf program, perhaps in no bigger way than completing the dream of his two predecessors.
-One of the few major golf programs in the nation without its own true home golf course and facilities, Edwards played an integral part in working with Colorado alum Steve Kerr in the latter's acquisition of Vista Ridge Golf Club in Erie in early 2009.
-The club officially became Colorado National Golf Club in March of that year and now serves as the official home for the university's men's and women's golf teams.
-In 2012, construction was completed on a state-of-the-art practice facility at the course that matches any in the nation.
+One of the few major golf programs in the nation without its own true home golf course and facilities, Edwards played an integral part in working with Colorado alum Steve Kerr in the latter’s acquisition of Vista Ridge Golf Club in Erie in early 2009.
+The club officially became Colorado National Golf Club in March of that year and now serves as the official home for the university’s men’s and women’s golf teams.
+In 2012, construction was completed on the George Boedecker Jr. Practice Facility, a state-of-the-art complex at CNGC that matches any in the nation.

 The 2009-10 and 2010-11 teams, his fourth and fifth, respectively, had their moments but did not advance to the postseason, though Justin Bardgett qualified individually in 2010.
 The Buffs finished ninth and 10th in their last two appearances in the Big 12 Conference meet.
 The disappointments only created more resolve in the program and thus the turnaround in year six.